gitehr/gitehr.org/docs/index.md

 ## The Problem

-Since beginning work in health technology over ten years ago, Dr Marcus Baw has struggled with how to create an interoperable and portable health record.

-Though much work already exists regarding health interoperability, he sadly concluded that all of it is misguided.
-The decision to adopt databases for the content of health records was wrong.
-It has resulted in chaos across health tech, with vast sums of money wasted and *un*-interoperable records.

 Traditional health interoperability focuses on sending data from one **Organisation-Centric Database** to a different **Organisation-Centric Database**.

 Databases work fine *inside* the walls of a particular organisation that invested resources in developing a bespoke solution for their needs.